danielczech/CAMcorder/README.md

 ### To Do:

 - Add a logger.
-- Improve timing by specifying precise times at which commands should be executed.
+- Improve timing by specifying precise times at which commands should be executed (Not currently necessary for BLUSE testing).
-- Add support for Redis commands which do not have two arguments.
+- Add support for Redis commands which do not have two arguments (Not currently necessary for BLUSE testing).
+- Extend `--channels` option for use with `--record` (Not currently necessary for BLUSE testing).
+- Extend `--commands` option for use with `--play` (Not currently necessary for BLUSE testing).